nilportugues/php-sql-query-formatter/README.md

 ## 6. Special Thanks
 I would like to thank the following people:

-- Jeremy Dorn <jeremy@jeremydorn.com> for his [sql-formatter](https://github.com/jdorn/sql-formatter) implementation I used as a basis for building this version.
+- [Jeremy Dorn](mailto:jeremy@jeremydorn.com) for his [sql-formatter](https://github.com/jdorn/sql-formatter) implementation I used as a basis for building this version.

 <a name="block7"></a>